lucyyu24/lucyyu24.github.io/_posts/2023-01-16-art-is-survival.markdown

 For my whole life I've been taught that art is a luxury, not a necessity.

-On the maslow's hierarchy art is something bundled with aesthetic and self-actualization needs that comes way after the satiation of food, water, shelter.
+On the maslow's hierarchy, art is something bundled with aesthetic and self-actualization needs that comes way after the satiation of food, water, shelter.

 So much high art has also left me questioning the role of art in society.